 American Craft Council

 American Craft Council has a list of resources available for artists.
-Click here to find a list of resources as well as lists for specific regions and information about the CARES Act.
+Click here to find more information.

 Barbie is the Outreach Coordinator for the John C. Campbell Folk School.
 She joined the Folk School staff in 2020 and enjoys connecting with the local community, engaging prospective students, and building relationships with makers.
 In her spare time, you can find her hiking, painting, or cooking a new recipe.